 Performance cookies help us understand user behaviour on our website by collecting data such as where you came from, the number of visits or the pages you visited.
 This will allow us to measure and improve our website.
 Data collected are aggregated and/or pseudonymised.

 Functional cookies.
 These cookies help to improve and personalise your browsing experience such as remembering your preferences on our website.
 We can then, for example, personalise our content, greet you by your name and remember your likes and dislikes.

 Marketing and Social Media cookies.
 These cookies are advertising cookies, from us or third parties, that are used to tailor advertising to your interests as well as measuring the success of our adverts on other websites and social media platforms.
 Or they can be used also for display advertising or retargeting: after you’ve visited our website, the cookie will allow us to show you a tailored advertisement about our service on third party websites.
 You can find it by clicking the link for ‘Cookie preferences’ at the bottom of this page.

 You can consult our Cookie Management Tool which will list the cookies and third parties (when applicable) by categories of cookies as well as the expiry of the cookie.
 You can find it by clicking the link for ‘Cookie preferences’ at the bottom of this page.

 How to control cookies

-If you choose to block or delete some types of cookies, you’ll need to go into your browser settings.
+If you choose to block or delete some types of cookies, you can do so via our Cookie Management Tool or via your browser.
 You’ll find all information needed here: https://www.aboutcookies.org/how-to-control-cookies/

-Please bear in mind that this might then makes some parts of our website inaccessible.
+Please bear in mind that this might then make some parts of our website inaccessible.